Cross Country Chase Predictions, Betting Tips, Odds & Trends (Cheltenham 2023 - DAY 2)

 - Written by Simon Bettarini

 The Cross Country Chase is the first major cross country chase of the Cheltenham Festival.
 The race challenges entries to cover a distance of 3 miles 7 furlongs and it is run over a special man made course which involves ditches, banks, rails and even a Grand National type fence.
-Delta Work beat the legendary Tiger Roll in this race in 2022 at odds of 5/2, for trainer Gordon Elliott and jockey Jack Kennedy.
-This article contains our 2023 Glenfarclas Cross Country Handicap Chase race preview, with free predictions, free bets, no deposit bonuses, odds, recent trends and special promotions.
+Delta Work beat the legendary Tiger Roll in this race in 2022 and recorded back to back victories last year at odds of 11/10f, for trainer Gordon Elliott and jockey Keith Donoghue.
+Last year's edition was abandoned due to bad weather conditions.
+This article contains our 2025 Glenfarclas Cross Country Handicap Chase race preview, with free predictions, free bets, no deposit bonuses, odds, recent trends and special promotions.

 Top Betting Sites To Bet Our Cross Country Chase predictions